PDXpert PLM Software

 Do not allow PDXpert clients to use the target (TEST) system until these steps are done.

 Obtain a TEST server license key for the target server.

 The TEST system license can be used only for test, training and development purposes.
 It cannot be used for a second production system.
-It cannot be imported into, or used with, more than one TEST system.
+It can be imported into, or used with, one TEST system.

 Copy the production database and library to the target server as described in Moving your PDXpert PLM database and file library.
 Do not perform the final Uninstalling the source server section.

-Using SQL Server Management Studio, Powershell or other tool, run this query:
+Using SQL Server Management Studio, Powershell or other tool, run this SQL query:

 UPDATE dbo.PDXpertInfo SET DatabaseId=newid();

 Restart the TEST server machine, or use the Windows Control panel to restart the PDXpert Server service.

 Log into the TEST system using the target server computer's machine name or IP address.